 - 2 cups cubed, day-old country or sourdough bread

 - 3 cups kale, tough stems removed, leaves roughly chopped

 1) In a large bowl, stir together mirepoix, garlic, olive oil, and ½ tsp salt.

-Divide mixture between 2 Suvie pans and insert pans into upper zones of Suvie.
+2) Divide mixture between 2 Suvie pans and insert pans into Suvie.
 Broil for 10 minutes, stirring each pan halfway through broiling.
-Do not fill reservoir before broiling.

 3) During the broil, in same large bowl, mix cannellini beans with liquid, diced tomatoes with liquid, Parmesan cheese, red pepper flakes, 1 cup water or broth, 1 tsp salt, and ½ tsp ground black pepper until well-combined.
 Gently stir in bread cubes and kale.

-3) After the broil, remove pans and divide bean and tomato mixture evenly between pans, stirring to incorporate.
-Insert pan into your Suvie, input settings, and cook now or schedule.
+4) After the broil, remove pans and divide bean and tomato mixture evenly between pans, stirring to incorporate.
+Return pans to Suvie, input settings, and cook now or schedule.

 5) Remove pans from Suvie and stir thoroughly to ensure all bread cubes are incorporated into soup (for ease, you might choose to return soup to large bowl used earlier).